Alternative Democratic Pole

-The Alternative Democratic Pole (Spanish: Polo Democrático Alternativo or PDA) is a left-wing political party in Colombia.
+The Alternative Democratic Pole (Spanish: Polo Democrático Alternativo or PDA) is a left-wing, democratic socialist and camilist political party in Colombia, active from 2005 to the present.
+In 2022 it was successful at the polls and formed the Government of Colombia.

 It was founded as a political alliance of the Independent Democratic Pole (PDI) and the Democratic Alternative (AD) in December 2005.
 Both parties opposed the neoliberal economic program, securitization and militarization of Colombia under then-President Álvaro Uribe.
-Subsequently, it was the only parliamentary party to declare opposition to the government of Juan Manuel Santos, and has joined the opposition against the government of Ivan Duque.
+Subsequently, it was the only parliamentary party to declare opposition to the government of Juan Manuel Santos, and then joined the opposition against the government of Ivan Duque.